Display-Lab/vert-ramp-affirmation/paver_paradigm.md

 Both pavers in this example annotate postive gaps with regard to their comparator.

 As a computational convenience, all the causal pathways that accept at least one of the pavers is listed under CausalPathwayAcceptances.
+Do the number of accepts for a causal pathway matter?
+I.e. the number of comparators about which a causal pathway is true.

 ```json
 {